darklife/darkriscv/README.md

 ## Introduction

-Developed in a magic night of 19 Aug, 2018 between 2am and 8am, the *darkriscv* softcore started as an proof of concept for the opensource RISC-V instruction set.
-The general concept is based in my other early 16-bit RISC processors and composed by a simplified two stage pipeline working with a two phase clock, where a instruction is fetch from a instruction memory in the first clock and then the instruction is decoded/executed in the second clock.
-The pipeline is overlapped without interlocks, in a way that the *darkriscv* can reach the performance of one clock per instruction most of time, except by a taken branch, where one clock is lost in the pipeline flush.
-As addition, the code is very compact, with around three hundred lines of obfuscated but beautiful Verilog code.
-After lots of exciting sleepless nights of work and the help of lots of colleagues, the *darkriscv* reached a very good quality result, in a way that the code compiled by the standard riscv-elf-gcc is working fine.
+Developed in a magic night of 19 Aug, 2018 between 2am and 8am, the *DarkRISCV* softcore started as an proof of concept for the opensource RISC-V instruction set.
+The general concept was based in my other early 16-bit RISC processors and composed by a simplified two stage pipeline working with a two phase clock, where a instruction is fetch from a instruction memory in the first clock and then the instruction is decoded/executed in the second clock.
+The pipeline is overlapped without interlocks, in a way that the *DarkRISCV* can reach the performance of one clock per instruction most of time, except by a taken branch, where one clock is lost in the pipeline flush.
+Of course, in order to perform read operations in blockrams in a single clock, a two-phase clock is required, in a way that no wait states are required.
+As result, the code is very compact, with around three hundred lines of obfuscated but beautiful Verilog code.
+After lots of exciting sleepless nights of work and the help of lots of colleagues, the *DarkRRISCV* reached a very good quality result, in a way that the code compiled by the standard GCC for RV32I worked fine.

-Nowadays, a three stage pipeline working with a single clock phase is also available as result of a better distribution between the decode and execute stages.
-In this case the instruction is fetch in the first clock, decoded in the second clock and executed in the third clock.
-As long the load instruction cannot load the data in a single clock, the external logic inserts one extra clock in this case.
-Also, there are two extra clocks in order to flushe de pipeline in the case of taken branches.
-According to the lastest measurements, the 3-stage pipeline version can reach a instruction per clock (IPC) of 0.7, smaller than the measured IPC of 0.85  in the case of the 2-stage pipeline version.
-With the 3-stage pipeline and some other expensive optimizations, the *darkriscv* can reach 100MHz in a low-cost Spartan-6.
-The 2-stage pipeline is also supported with smaller clocks (typically 50MHz).
+Nowadays, a three stage pipeline working with a single clock phase is also available, resulting in a better distribution between the decode and execute stages.
+In this case the instruction is fetch in the first clock from a blockram, decoded in the second clock and executed in the third clock.
+As long the load instruction cannot load the data from a blockram in a single clock, the external logic inserts one extra clock in this case.
+Also, there are two extra clocks in order to flush the pipeline in the case of taken branches.
+The impcat of the pipeline flush depends of the compiler optimizations, but according to the lastest measurements, the 3-stage pipeline version can reach a instruction per clock (IPC) of 0.7, smaller than the measured IPC of 0.85 in the case of the 2-stage pipeline version.
+Anyway, with the 3-stage pipeline and some other expensive optimizations, the *DarkRISCV* can reach 100MHz in a low-cost Spartan-6, which results in more performance when compared with the 2-stage pipeline version, which is supported as reference and with smaller clocks (typically 50MHz).

-Although the code is small and crude when compared with other RISC-V implementations, the *darkriscv* has lots of impressive features:
+Although the code is small and crude when compared with other RISC-V implementations, the *DarkRISCV* has lots of impressive features:

-- implements most of the RISC-V rv32i instruction set
+- implements most of the RISC-V RV32I instruction set (missing csr*, e* and fence*)
 - works up to 100MHz (spartan-6) and sustain 1 clock per instruction most of time
 - flexible harvard architecture (easy to integrate a cache controller)
-- works fine in a real spartan-6 (lx9/lx16/lx45)
+- works fine in a real spartan-6 (lx9/lx16/lx45 up to 100MHz)
 - works fine with gcc 9.0.0 for RISC-V (no patches required!)
 - uses only around 1000-1500 LUTs (depending of enabled features)
 - BSD license: can be used anywhere with no restrictions!